RsqM/ComputerVision/Generative_Adversarial_Network_Basic/readme.md

-#Tensorflow Implementation Does Not Work!
+# Pytorch Implementation works flawlessly, is more pythonic, and straight up better to look at, so yeah

-Pytorch Implementation works flawlessly, is more pythonic, and straight up better to look at, so yeah
+Oh and TensorFlow does not work at the moment sorry